 The theory of apparent agency applies, for example, when an owner dentist utilizes an independent contractor (IC) associate dentist in the practice.
 Ultimately, the IC leaves the practice for another professional opportunity and the care of his patients reverts back to the owner dentist.
 The owner dentist then either receives complaints from patients about the care of the former associate or directly finds evidence of inadequate care.
-In either case, the owner dentist had not performed the treatment himself and directs the patient to pursue correction of the problem by the former IC at his new location.
-The former associate likewise tells the patient to pursue the matter with the owner dentist, since the payment check was made out to the owner dentist's practice entity.
+In either case, the owner dentist had not performed the treatment himself and directs the patient to pursue correction of the problem by the former IC at the contractor's new location.
+The former contracted dentist likewise tells the patient to pursue the matter with the owner dentist, since the payment check was payable to the owner dentist's practice entity.
 As each dentist attempts to deflect responsibility to the other, the patient is dissatisfied with the failure to respond to his or her concerns.
-So who must accept responsibility for the work performed?
+Who must accept responsibility for the work performed?
+Such cases may be further complicated when the IC dentist is a dental specialist, and the owner dentist (general practitioner or specialist) does not provide the services offered by the IC specialist.

 State legislatures typically do not enact laws that address who has primary liability in this type of case.
 Therefore, who is accountable depends upon the parties the patient opts to pursue.
-The patient may pursue correction and/or reimbursement from the clinician who actually provided the care, the IC who has left the practice, or the business entity to whom professional fees were paid, the owner dentist.
+The patient may pursue correction and/or reimbursement from the clinician who actually provided the care, the IC who has left the practice, the business entity to which professional fees were paid, or the owner dentist.
 Or the patient may pursue all of these parties.
 Therefore, a shared responsibility exists for the two dentists, both for clinical outcomes and the financial costs.
 Both have potential liability, and it is in the best interest of each dentist to try to address the patient's needs.

-Some dentists mistakenly believe that they can insulate themselves from liability in such cases by paying the associate as an IC rather than as an employee.
+Some dentists mistakenly believe that they can insulate themselves from liability in such cases by paying the associate as an IC, rather than as an employee.
 Regardless of Internal Revenue Service or other accounting tests for independence, an important liability consideration depends upon whether the patient had a clear understanding of the independent status of the IC.
-If a patient held a reasonable belief that the other practitioner was associated with your practice, or that you were in some way a supervisor or manager of the IC, that practitioner may be considered your "apparent agent."
+If a patient held a reasonable belief that the other practitioner was associated with your practice, or that you served as a supervisor or manager of the IC, that practitioner may be considered your "apparent agent."
 Thus, it would become difficult for you to fully extricate yourself from responsibility.
 The closer the apparent connection between the dentists, the more reasonable the patient's belief and the greater the potential for apparent agency liability.
 For example, the fact that fees are billed by and paid to the owner dentist's practice, rather than directly to an IC, would be one aspect of apparent agency.
-The payments to the owner would lead a reasonable person to believe that the IC worked for his practice.
+The payments to the owner would lead a reasonable person to believe that the IC was an employee of the practice.
 A common practice telephone number and shared support staff also fail to support the claim of separate entities.
 In addition, is there signage on the wall or an information sheet given to patients that explains the separate nature of the practices?
 If not, a reasonable patient may believe the IC works for the owner dentist's practice.